anshpayal/Video-Player/README.md

 ## Video Player:

-- Objective:
-Create a Video Player application using React.js or Next.js to allow users to play videos from a playlist.
-The app should support features like seeking, timer, autoplay, and speed selector.
+A Video Player application using React.js to allow users to play videos from a playlist.
+The app  supports features like seeking, timer, autoplay, and speed selector.
 Additionally, users should be able to reorder the playlist.

+## Features:
+- **Video Player component:**
+    - [x] Play/pause toggle.
-- Features:
+    - [x] Seek functionality.
-    - [x] **Video Player component** with play/pause toggle, seek functionality, Timer displaying current playback time and duration, speed selector for playback speed adjustment.
+    - [x] Timer displaying current playback time and duration.
+    - [x] Speed selector for playback speed adjustment.
+- **Playlist component:**
+    - [x] Manage videos.
-    - [x] **Playlist component** can manage videos, allow user to reorder videos in playlist and on clicking on a video in the playlist it play that video on player.
+    - [x] Allow user to reorder videos in playlist.
+    - [x] Clicking on a video in the playlist, play that video on player.
+- **Additional features:**
+    - [x] Fullscreen mode.
+    - [x] Volume control.
-    - [x] **Additional features** fullscreen mode, volume control, thumbnail previews.
+    - [x] Thumbnail previews.
+    - [x] Search Functionality.